Smiley (1956 film)

-Smiley is a 1956 British-American comedy film directed by Anthony Kimmins and starring Colin Petersen.
+Smiley is a 1956 British–American comedy film directed by Anthony Kimmins and starring Colin Petersen.
 It was based on the 1945 novel of the same name by Moore Raymond who co-wrote the film with Kimmins.
-It tells the story of a young Australian boy who is determined to buy a bicycle for four pounds, and along the way he gets into many misadventures.
+It tells the story of a young Australian boy who is determined to buy a bicycle for four pounds, and along the way gets into many misadventures.

 It was the last film made under the supervision of Alex Korda, who died in January 1956.

 Plot

 Smiley Greevins is a mischievous boy who lives in the small country town of Murrumbilla (based on Augathella).
 His father is an alcoholic drover who is a poor provider for the family, and his mother works as a laundress.
 Smiley is always getting into trouble with his best friend Joey.
 He decides to try to save up enough money to buy a coveted bicycle.

 Smiley takes on various odd jobs, showing enterprise, hard work, and persistence in slowly accumulating the considerable sum (£5) needed, despite getting involved in a number of pranks, including getting into trouble with the local law enforcement in the figure of Sergeant Flaxman.
 Smiley unwittingly helps the local publican, Jim Rankin, sell opium to aborigines who live in a camp near the town.

 Smiley's father steals his savings and loses it playing two-up.
 Smiley accidentally knocks him out and runs away to the bush, where he is bitten by a snake.
 His life is saved by boundary rider Bill McVitty.
 Rankin is arrested and the townspeople chip in to buy Smiley a bike.

 A romantic subplot involves Rankin and Sergeant Flaxman vying for the affections of Miss Workman the new local schoolmistress.